saifeemustafaqharness/HarnessHackathon/README.md

 **Key Features**:
 1. **Automated FAQ Generation**:
-   - FAQs will be generated based on Jira tickets.
    - Vertex AI will analyze Jira tickets to create relevant FAQ entries automatically.
-   - Weekly FAQ answers will be extracted from Slack channels to assist the Customer Success team, Sales team, developers, and the product team.
+   - Weekly FAQ answers will be extracted from Slack channels to assist the Customer Success, Sales, developers, and product teams.
    - This feature will reduce the manual effort involved in FAQ documentation.
+   - FAQs will be generated based on Jira tickets.
+[OPTIONAL]

 2. **Automated Release Notes Generation**:
    - The portal will generate release notes based on predefined triggers and inputs.